1414C/jiffy/README.md

 ## Automated Testing
 Automated testing can be performed using the standard go test tooling.
-Tests can be run using http or https, and run against any port that the application is presently serving on.
+Tests can be run using http or https, and run against the port that the application is presently serving on.
 Remember, the application must be running prior to executing the test.

 The generated CRUD tests check the availability of the end-points, and attempt to perform CRUD